Interview with Keita Miyairi

 Miyairi uses a secret ingredient to give his pigments added richness.

-A diamond pattern he made a few years ago.
+At the bottom right is a diamond pattern he made a few years ago.
 Variations in how the colour was applied keep the pattern interesting.

 Lessons, legacy, and the colour red